Polkas/pacs/README.md

 Hint: `Version` variable is mostly a minimal required i.e. max(version1, version2 , ...)

-Hint2: all time consuming calculations are cached with `memoise` package, second invoke of the same call is instantaneous.
+Hint2: all time consuming calculations are cached (for 1 hour) with `memoise` package, second invoke of the same call is instantaneous.

 ### Package Weight Case Study: `devtools`